tezedge/tezedge/drone_ci/README.md

 $ git clone https://github.com/tezedgeUser/tezedge.git --branch ci/ansible
 ```

-Please replace `tezedgeUser` in the link with your own github username.
+Note: Please replace `tezedgeUser` in the link with your own github username.

 ### 5. Edit variables and hosts

 Before we run the playbooks, we need to set a few variables that are used in the configuration.
-In the vars directory, you need to
+In the vars directory, we need to
 edit the [variables.yml](vars/variables.yml)

-There are 6 variables you need to set before continuing
+There are 6 variables we need to set before continuing

 ```
-drone_server: The ip/hostname of the machine you wish to set as a server
+drone_server: The ip/hostname of the machine we wish to set as a server

 # User with the ssh connects to the target machines
 target_hosts_user: The username with sudo permissions on the target hosts